 Mammoth Hair and Tusk Gift Sets Clumps of hair are found within blocks of permafrost, ice and snow.
 When the thaw season comes for just a few weeks every year this is when the hair and other remains are discovered.
 The Hair belongs to Mammuthus primigenius (Woolly Mammoth).
 Found at Tamiyr, Siberia, Russia and dated to anything from 10,000 yrs to 1.8 Million years old (Pleistocene times).
 In with the hair you will often find pieces of grass, moss and soil all from the time when the mammoth was living its life.

 Box sizes are 8.0cm x 5.5cm.
 Some have deeper boxes because the tusk is more chunky in size.
-Please email for international post costs, its very cheap to post these.
 Mammoth Hair from Siberia, and a section of tusk from Siberia.
 These make excellent gifts for all ages.

-Mammoth Tusk Fossils from Siberian Permafrost Fossilised Tusk bark sections (outer layer of the tusk) from a Mammoth (Mammuthus primigenius) Its dated to around 30,000 years old (Devensian stage).
+Polished and Natural Mammoth Tusk Bark Fossils from Siberian Permafrost Fossilized Tusk bark sections (outer layer of the tusk) from a Mammoth (Mammuthus primigenius) Its dated to around 30,000 years old (Devensian stage).
 We also have secured a good supply of Siberian Mammoth tusk sections from the Permafrost deposits.
 This material is hard and ideal for carving and knife handles.
 It is normally more expensive than the north sea type because less of it is found due to an extremely short season of opportunity for collecting.
 This is over 30,000 years old.
 No where near as common as other tusk mammoth fossils.